Microsoft announces the Fall Creators Update, the next major update to Windows 10

 The update will also leverage Microsoft’s newly expanded Microsoft Graph to provide easier hand-offs when you move between devices; a timeline feature for allowing you to easily jump back into earlier activities; a smart virtual clipboard that lets you share clips between devices, including iOS and Android phones, and an updated integration with OneDrive that gives users more control over when files are downloaded from the cloud, while still making them visible in the Windows Explorer.

-The update will also ship with a new creative application from Microsoft, but at least for now, the company has remained rather tight lipped about what that will look like.
-We will update this post once we learn more later this morning.
+The update will also ship with a new creative application from Microsoft, but at least for now, the company has remained rather tight-lipped about what that will look like.

 0